Cpetak/urchin_adaptation/README.md

 #### Results:
 <img src="https://github.com/Cpetak/urchin_adaptation/blob/main/images/PCA_1.png" width="400" />

 3 individuals seem to be very different from the other 137 individuals.
-Thus, there 3 were dropped from further analysis.
-New PCA with 137 individuals:
+Thus, these 3 were dropped from further analysis.
+New PCA with 137 individuals (ANGSD was rerun with only 137 individuals):

 <img src="https://github.com/Cpetak/urchin_adaptation/blob/main/images/PCA_2.png" width="400" />